Know Your Rights:

 If the offender was convicted of the sexual assault, or you can show a court that the offender committed the sexual assault that caused you to become pregnant, the offender has no right to object to the adoption.
 If you do want the offender to be asked to give consent to the adoption, you can do that.

 It is important to get legal advice about giving a child up for adoption, especially if you want to make sure that the offender cannot get involved.
 Talk to a lawyer about your specific situation.
-See the Resources section for information about how to get legal help.

 Do I Have to Report the Assault to Law Enforcement to Do This?